mqu/openldap/README.md

 Doc:
 ---
+- go doc openldap,
+- will come soon, complete documentation in this (Wiki)[wiki].

-- look at _examples/*.go to see how to use this library.
+- look at (_examples/)[https://github.com/mqu/openldap/blob/master/_examples/]*.go to see how to use this library.
-- will come soon, complete documentation in Wiki.

 Link :